MarceloSpessoto/MarceloSpessoto.github.io/_posts/2024-05-19-implementing-jenkins-as-code.md

 The full setup can be found [here](https://github.com/MarceloSpessoto/jenkins-kw-infra).

-### Using Jenkins plugins for IaC deployment
+### Using Jenkins plugins for CaC deployment

 After setting up the basic docker environment, my next steps would be to configure Jenkins as Code for immediate configuration of newly deployed Jenkins containers.

-The core Jenkins for IaC is JCaC (Jenkins Configuration as Code).
+The core Jenkins for CaC is JCaC (Jenkins Configuration as Code).
 It lets you write on a simple yaml file the configuration settings of your Jenkins server.

 It is very simple to figure out how to write the configuration file.
 You can access their [example configuration samples](https://github.com/jenkinsci/configuration-as-code-plugin/tree/master/demos).
 You can also export yaml from a Jenkins server.